 Q. We didn't get to talk to you after the Purdue game --

 Q. We did actually.

 So when Gardo came back from the press conference, he and Patrick, I was lying on the floor.
 The carpeting was okay.
+I just laid down.

 Anyhow, were you asking me something?